#82 Earth Day 2017 in perspective 4-18-17

 Almost all of the articles are written in fairly simple English—and there’s a page to practice weather and climate change vocabulary with links to even simpler discussions.

-The Newsela article on Rachel Carson is available in several levels (3rd grade through adult), and includes links to a comprehension quiz and a suggested writing prompt.
-(Newsela does require sign-up, but it has so many useful articles, whether you are a teacher or a student, that I think it's worth it it.)
+The Newsela article on Rachel Carson is available in several levels (3rd grade through adult) and includes links to a comprehension quiz and a suggested writing prompt.
+(Newsela does require sign-up, but it has so many useful articles, whether you are a teacher or a student, that I think it's

 English Online has a simply-written article called “More Plastic than Fish in the Oceans by 2050” with an excellent glossary (and links to related articles, all Low Intermediate level or below.)